The narcissist’s smirk.

 Not every smirk comes from a narcissistic person, but most narcissistic people smirk.

-A smirk is when the narcissists if feeling smug, over the pain they have caused you, or they’ve got a way with something they shouldn’t be doing, or they have great satisfaction in the fact they’ve done something others don’t know anything about.
-Which shows in one level they have an awareness of what they’re doing, whether that’s on a conscious level or subconscious, depends on the narcissist and what they’ve done.
+A smirk is when the narcissists if feeling smug over the pain they have caused you, or they’ve got a way with something they shouldn’t be doing, or they have great satisfaction in the fact they’ve done something others don’t know anything about.
+This shows on one level that narcissists are aware of what they’re doing, whether that’s on a conscious level or subconscious, depending on the narcissist and what they’ve done.

 Top seven examples of when narcissistic people smirk at you.
 The smirk can last for a moment or a few minutes.
 Sometimes you just get a flash that makes you feel uneasy.